KibutuJr/citibank-technology-software-development-project/README.md

 ---

-## **Learning Experience & Interview Insights**

-Participating in this simulation provided valuable insights into working on a **Technology Software Development team at Citi**:

-> "I recently participated in one of Citi's job projects, and it was incredibly useful to understand what it might be like to participate on a Technology Software Development team at Citi.
-> I worked on several tasks to improve Citi's loan management system and stock market risk reporting.
-I practiced creating state diagrams to show loan management processes and researched machine learning solutions to assess credit risk.
-I was also able to apply my Java skills to build an internal tool to visualize stock market risk in a real-world context.
-> Doing this program confirmed that I really enjoy applying my technical skills to improve internal processes.
-I'm excited to apply these skills on a Technology Software Development team at a company like Citi."

----

 ## **How This Project Helps Businesses Like Banks**

 1. **Streamlines internal processes:** Visualizations and state diagrams make workflows more transparent.